 What does it mean for your trip?

-It is important to note “responsible travel” does not mean your trip has to be expensive.
-While a number of luxury tourism companies have made tremendous strides in sustainability, budget and moderate travelers have countless options as well.
+It is important to note “responsible travel” does not mean a trip has to be expensive.
+While many luxury tourism companies have made tremendous strides in sustainability, budget and moderate travelers have countless options as well.

 Destinations want you – responsible travelers – because you spend your money staying in locally owned hotels, eating in non-chain restaurants, buying local handicrafts, building bridges with different cultures, and acting with an environmental and social conscience.
 Not only are you leaving more money behind in the pockets of locals, but you are also supporting the sense of place.
 It’s not about how much money you spend – it’s about where and how you spend it.